RageGate/verify-file-sizes/ReadMe.md

 2. **Run the Executable**:
    - Double-click `verify_files.exe` to run the file verification process.
+   - The tool will prompt you to choose the verification method:
+     - **1** for File Size only (fast)
+     - **2** for File Size and MD5 (more accurate but slower)
-   - The tool will check the sizes of the files listed in `file_sizes.txt` and prompt you if any discrepancies are found.
+   - The tool will then check the files based on your selection and provide progress updates.

 ### Generating `file_sizes.txt`